-If you want to really go beyond the major sites and feel like a local in this crazy concrete jungle, then I’d suggest you ditch the major tourist sites (or at least, most of them) and head to the likes of Harajuku for young fashion, Omotesando for grown up fashion, Shibuya crossing for Tokyo’s “Times Square” and Shinjuku garden for some time to unwind.
+If you want to really go beyond the major sites and feel like a local in this crazy concrete jungle, then I’d suggest you ditch the major tourist sites (or at least, most of them) and head to the likes of Harajuku for young fashion, Omotesando for grown-up fashion, Shibuya crossing for Tokyo’s “Times Square” and Shinjuku garden for some time to unwind.

 Tokyo’s Best Parks

-Although a bustling metropolis with busy streets and crazy pedestrian crossings, Tokyo is also an oasis inside the many beautiful parks that provide tranquility to Tokyo residents.
+Although a bustling metropolis with busy streets and crazy pedestrian crossings, Tokyo is also an oasis inside the many beautiful parks that provide tranquillity to Tokyo residents.
 Here are the best parks to visit:

 Shinjuku Garden – As Tokyo’s most renowned park, Shinjuku is also considered the most beautiful.